-Launching Summer 2020!
-Children should not have to worry about when and where their next meal will come from when school lets out for the summer, which is why we need your help creating a Summer Weekend Meals for Kids Program!
+We believe children should not have to worry about when and where their next meal will come from when school ends for the summer.

 Towards the end of each growing season, we collect leftover produce from local farmers’ fields.
 Our farmers generously donate this produce so that we can share the harvest with local food banks and pantries, including the Gillette Little Free Pantry network.

-The Edible Prairie Project and our community partner, Cen$tible Nutrition, work together to maintain the Gillette Little Free Pantry Network.
+The Edible Prairie Project and our community partner, Cent$ible Nutrition, work together to maintain the Gillette Little Free Pantry Network.
 Little Free Pantries are continuously stocked with food, personal care, and household items, and are designed for community members who are not able to easily meet everyday food and personal needs.
-Anyone may access the Little Free Pantries at any time.
-The pantries are always open and no applications are required.
-Little Free Pantries can be found at Lakeside Park, Sunflower Park, Bivens Park.
+The pantries are open to anyone day or night, with no applications required and no questions asked.
+Little Free Pantries can be found at Lakeside Park, Sunflower Park, and Bivens Park in Gillette.